IN SITU | 2016-2026

 DIKU? | 2010

-Exhibition from graduating students from Higher School of Art and Design - Toulon Provence Méditerranée.
+Exhibition of graduating students from the Toulon School of Fine Arts and Design - Toulon Provence Méditerranée.

 Espace d’art Le Moulin / La Valette-du-Var, France (October 2010).